wazo-platform/wazo-doc/source/ecosystem/official_devices.rst

 | Paging                                     | N      | N     | N      | N     | N     | N     | N     | N     | N        | N     | N     | N     | N     |
 +--------------------------------------------+--------+-------+--------+-------+-------+-------+-------+-------+----------+-------+-------+-------+-------+

 .. warning:: These phones can only be used in SCCP mode.
-They are limited to the :ref:`features supported in XIVO's SCCP implementation <sccp-features>`.
+They are limited to the :ref:`features supported in Wazo's SCCP implementation <sccp-features>`.

 .. _cisco-provisioning: